 One of the most curious things about the stock market is that it's slow to rise and FAST to fall.
-The S&P 500 took two years to climb 14% to 2,100 and two weeks to erase all the gains.
-This phenomenon simply points to the human condition of being cautious when times are good, and absolutely freaking the freak out when times are not!
+This phenomenon simply points to the human condition of being cautiously optimistic when times are good.
+And then people absolutely freak the freak out when times are not!
 Scared that your job is at risk?
 Don't panic.
 By the end of this post you will know how to protect yourself from a mass layoff.

 I was a manager for several years and someone who also awkwardly sat as a lame duck for two months after telling everyone I was leaving.
 Let me tell you three simple signs that indicate your job may be at risk.

 Three Warning Signs A Mass Layoff Could Be Coming

 1) You don't get a top review score even though you're doing great.